enn-y/COMP2042_CW_hcycl5/src/README.md

 	- GameScreenTest
 	- StateTest
 - Converted project to a Maven project to handle JUnit & JavaFX dependencies, added JUnit & JavaFX dependencies
-- Ensured that module-info.java is present in the folder, displays the
+  - Ensured that module-info.java is present in the folder, displays the metadata about the module
 - Bug Fixes
 	- Adjusted sensitivity of blocks, added additional padding to each block
 	- Added padding to the paddle and the walls to prevent ball from entering the objects